grgur/smart-dev-vocabulary/Readme.md

 ## Isomorphic
 Comes from a mathematical term **isomorphism**.
 Two objects are equal in form or shape if isomorphism exists between them.
 Kudos to whomever came up with that when isomorphic apps emerged.
 Dumbed down with term **universal**, to make it more understandable for the common folk.
-A welcome improvement.
+A welcome improvement ([thanks Michael Jackson](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.ckm0ema2p))

 ## Idiomatic
 Writing software using very specific language-specific guidelines or functionalities.
 Useful for those trying to write Java code in JavaScript.